 Sedona Golf Resort is home to a first-class clubhouse with the Juniper Grille.
 Grab a spot on the expansive patio after your round, and soak up some of the warm Sedona sunshine.
 If you are planning multiple rounds, consider buying a Red Rock Card, which will get you discounts of nearly 50 percent off the regular rate along with other clubhouse discounts on food and merchandise.

 An ideal place to stay if you are here on a golf trip is the adjacent Hilton Sedona Resort at Bell Rock.
-This full-service resort has pools, restaurants, and first-class accommodation mere steps from the golf course.
+This full-service resort has pools, restaurants, and first-class accommodations mere steps from the golf course.
 Hotel guests receive a discount on their green fees.

 2. Seven Canyons Golf Course